A SPECIALIST LAW FIRM. Protecting your Home, your Business, your Future and your Family

 - whether the property is residential

 SDLT may also be due if you lease a property.
-The lease must be for at least £125,000 for residential properties or £150,000 for non-residential or mixed use.

 - collective investment schemes

 There are some exceptions.
 For example, you pay SDLT based on the new rates and bands where the property is used for: